Using Pattern Matching

 Extending Switch Expressions to Use Type Patterns for Case Labels

-Pattern Matching for Switch is not a final feature of the JDK.
-It is presented as a preview feature in Java SE 17, 18, 19 and 20.
-We describe the last version here.
+Pattern Matching for Switch is a final feature of the JDK 21.
+It was presented as a preview feature in Java SE 17, 18, 19 and 20.

 In this case the matched target is the selector expression of the switch.
 There are several patterns in such a feature; each case of the switch expression is itself a type pattern that follows the syntax described in the previous section.